2,458 texts in Legends of the Jews (Ginzberg)

 It’s a two-day trek from Beer-sheba to Mount Moriah.
 Now, Mount Moriah, friends, is no ordinary place.
 It's where the Beit Hamikdash, the Temple, would eventually stand in Jerusale...

-The Midrash (rabbinic interpretive commentary), that rich tapestry of Jewish storytelling, fills in the gaps, painting a vibrant picture of the events leading up to that fateful ni...
+The Midrash (rabbinic interpretive commentary), that interplay of Jewish storytelling, fills in the gaps, painting a vibrant picture of the events leading up to that fateful night....

 The Torah tells us of Jacob's famous dream, but the Legends of the Jews fills in fascinating details.
 It wasn't just any ladder, you see.
 It was a ladder connecting earth and heave...

-According to the Legends of the Jews, that's precisely what happened to Jacob in one of his prophetic dreams.
+Legends of the Jews turns to Jacob's Dream Showed Sinai the Temple and the Messiah.
 Can you even fathom it?
-God, in His infinite wisdom, showed Jacob noth...
+God, in His infinite wisdom, showed Jacob nothing less than the revelati...

 Jacob certainly did.
-Imagine this: Jacob, after that famous dream of the ladder stretching to heaven, that incredible promise echoing in his ears – he’s alone, exhausted, and proba...
+Jacob, after that famous dream of the ladder stretching to heaven, that incredible promise echoing in his ears – he’s alone, exhausted, and probably a little s...

 Fresh from his encounter with God, after that powerful dream we talked about, he set off toward Haran.
 And then...bam!
 He's there.
 No long journey, no weary steps.
 The earth, accor...